 Established by the Spanish, Granada quickly became a key trade hub which, in turn, made it a prime target for pirates.
 Today, remnants of this ‘Golden Age of Piracy’ remain; look for La Polvora Fortress, which once stored the city’s gunpowder and the rusty cannons on the now peaceful shores of Lake Nicaragua.

 Despite its turbulent history, Granada remains a very pretty city set against a backdrop of lakes and volcanoes.
-The streets are a carnival of color with buildings painted varying shades of blues, yellows and reds.
-The town itself is compact and can easily be covered on foot.
+The streets present a carnival of color with buildings painted varying shades of blues, yellows and reds.
+And the compact can easily be covered on foot.
 If you’re traveling with babies or toddlers a baby carrier is a better match for the city’s cobbled streets than a stroller.

 If you’ll be visiting Granada with kids, here the top 4 activities I’d recommend you do, along with my suggestions of 1 great place to stay and 1 great place to eat while you are there.